 Most instances of misbehaviour or indiscipline are dealt with immediately by the teacher through general classroom management.
 In instances where there is misbehaviour or indiscipline, homework is not presented, materials are not presented, or the journal is not signed a negative behaviour will be assigned on the student's VSWare account by subject teacher and the relevant number of points will be deducted from their total.
-Any student who receives -8 negative points in any one week will attend detention.
-Detention takes place after school for 30 minutes during which the students will be given exercises to complete.
-Persistent misbehaviour will be documented on the students VSWare account and this will be flagged by the Class Tutor.
+Any student who receives -9 negative points in any one week will attend detention.
+Detention takes place during lunchtime on a designated day for a duration of 20 minutes, during which the students will be given exercises to complete.
+Persistent misbehaviour will be documented on the students VSWare account, and this will be flagged by the Class Tutor.